If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 City life and architecture in a day

 (The Mozart memorial in the Burggarten park.
 On its left is the rear of the Neue Burg on Heldenplatz square)

 Frankly, you could do a lot worse than just drift through the old town for the day, dropping into the street cafés in spring/summer or coffee houses in autumn/winter.

 For links, info and visitor tips for all the sights mentioned below, go here.

 So…start off at Heldenplatz square, stroll through the Hofburg to Michaelerplatz square, then down Kohlmarkt and up the Graben past Peterskirche church to Stephansdom cathedral (both of which you can pop into).
 Then wander down Kärntner Straße to the State Opera House.

 From Schottentor, return to the Graben via Schottengasse, the Freyung and Am Hof.
-As you meander your way through the centre, be sure to pop down side streets for little architectural joys and historical nooks and crannies.
+As you meander your way through the centre of Vienna, be sure to pop down side streets for little architectural joys and historical nooks and crannies.

 Optional extra or alternative: three special locations away from the centre you might (also) want to see are:

 - The giant Ferris wheel: iconic film location (think The Third Man) and a city trademark.
 This opens until late so you can do it as the last thing in your day

 - The Hundertwasserhaus: the colourful architectural wonder created by Friedensreich Hundertwasser.
 On a lot of tourist lists, but it’s a little out of the way and not as spectacular as in the pictures, since time has dulled the colours somewhat.